Divergent (novel series)

-Divergent is a series of young adult science fiction adventure novels by American novelist Veronica Roth set in a post-apocalyptic dystopian Chicago.
-The trilogy consists of Divergent (2011), Insurgent (2012) and Allegiant (2013).
+Divergent, also known as The Divergent Series, is a series of young adult dystopian novels by American novelist Veronica Roth set in a post-apocalyptic dystopian Chicago.
+The trilogy consists of Divergent (2011), Insurgent (2012), and Allegiant (2013).
 A related book, Four (2014), presents a series of short stories told from the perspective of one of the trilogy's characters, the male love interest Tobias.
-A later short story, We Can Be Mended (2018), serves as an epilogue five years after the events of the trilogy, again from Tobias's perspective.
+A later short story, We Can Be Mended (2018), serves as an epilogue five years after the events of the trilogy, again from Tobias/Four's perspective.

 The trilogy is set in the future in a dystopian society that is divided into five factions.
 The trilogy's society defines its members by their social and personality affiliations, with the five different factions removing the threat of anyone exercising independent will and threatening the population's safety.
 Beatrice Prior, who later changes her name to Tris, is born into Abnegation but transfers into Dauntless; she must figure out her life as a Divergent, conceal her true nature, and live with the danger of being killed if her true nature is discovered by the Erudite and Dauntless leaders.

-List of books
+List of novels

 Divergent

-The first main installment in the series tells the story of Beatrice Prior, a teenager who lives in a post-apocalyptic Chicago in which society has been divided into five factions, each with a specialized social function: Abnegation, Amity, Candor, Dauntless, and Erudite.
-Beatrice, a member of Abnegation, transfers to Dauntless at the age of 16, takes the new name Tris in the process, and forms a romantic relationship with a fellow Abnegation transfer, Tobias Eaton.
-As she eases herself into her new home, Tris slowly uncovers a conspiracy that threatens to tear the balance of the faction system.
+The first main installment in the series tells the story of Beatrice Prior, a teenager who lives in a post-apocalyptic Chicago in which society has been divided into five factions, each with a specialized social function: Abnegation (selflessness), Dauntless (bravery), Erudite (intelligence), Amity (peace), and Candor (honesty).
+Beatrice, a member of Abnegation, has her test results reveal she is Divergent—possessing traits of multiple factions—she is warned to keep it a secret, as Divergents are considered dangerous.
+She transfers to Dauntless at the age of 16, takes the new name Tris in the process, and forms a romantic relationship with Abnegation-born Tobias Eaton.
+Tris also faces brutal training, life-threatening challenges, and an unraveling conspiracy led by Erudite to overthrow the government.
+As war brews, Tris must decide where her loyalty lies while grappling with love, loss, and identity.
+In a society that demands conformity, Tris learns that being different may be the only way to survive—and fight back against a system built on control and fear.

 Insurgent

 The second main installment in the series is set immediately after the events of Divergent.

 Tris, Tobias, and their allies begin rallying the favor of other factions and the Factionless, those who do not fit with the faction system, against the tyranny of the Erudite leader Jeanine Matthews, in order to save the Divergent.
+They struggle through hard times under the tyranny of Jeanine and the wants of Evelyn.
+Eventually, after winning, Evelyn takes over and the story continues in Allegiant.